solana-labs/solana/book/src/proposals/validator-timestamp-oracle.md

 2. This proposal doesn't address the 4th requirement, that each validator must maintain a timestamp oracle.
-Even though timestamps are tied to voting, there are no lockout implications if a validator does not use VoteWithTimestamp.
+Even though timestamps are tied to voting, there are no lockout implications if a validator does not ever included timestamps with Votes.
 One sociological approach would be to include timestamp expectations in validator uptime calculations, where uptime is redefined as a function of a validator both promptly submitting votes and timestamps over an epoch.
 This might require storing more information about historical timestamps in the vote account, however.